-Gradle Enterprise 2020.2 features Test Distribution for Gradle builds and version 2020.5 added support for Maven.
+Gradle Enterprise features Test Distribution for Gradle builds (since 2020.2) and Maven builds (since 2020.5) and supports auto scaling Test Distribution agents based on current demand (since 2021.2).
 You can learn more about this powerful build and test acceleration technology by watching our webcast: Gradle Enterprise Unveils Test Distribution.
 We have compiled this list of FAQs to supplement the information shared in the Webcast.
 If you want to try out Test Distribution for your Gradle or Maven builds, you can request a free trial today.

 The FAQ entries are organized into the following categories: